bmc-CompBio/SeqStrandSpecificityChecker/README.md

 # SeqStrandSpecificityChecker

-To ensure the program functions correctly, Bowtie2 must be installed, and the BT2_HOME environment variable must be configured as specified in the Bowtie2 manual, pointing to the new Bowtie 2 directory containing the bowtie2, bowtie2-build and bowtie2-inspect binaries.
+To ensure the program functions correctly, Bowtie2 must be installed.

 To run the program, simply execute the following command in your terminal:
 "/<SeqStrandSpecificityChecker_dir> checkStrandSpecificity <gene_seq> <reference_genome>"